 In general, conservation agriculture aims to create an agricultural system that is affordable, sustainable, and ecologically benign.
 Furthermore, it stabilizes the soil, increasing crop yields and decreasing susceptibility to weather patterns.
 Additionally, it can help mitigate climate change by reducing greenhouse gas emissions from typical farming practices and sequestering carbon in the soil.

 History and Adaptation of Conservation Agriculture

-CA is a farming technique that has evolved throughout time to address certain issues related to agricultural operations.
-It is founded on three main ideas: (A) reduced soil tillage, (B) permanent soil cover and (C) mixed cropping (Derpsch, 2004).
 Here is a brief overview of the history and adaptation of Conservation Agriculture:-